brendangregg/bpf-perf-workshop/lab1.md

 ## Instructions

-To run the application:
+To run the application.

 ```
 cd bpf-perf-workshop
 ./lab001 &
 ```

+lab001 simulates a performance issue based on previous real world problems.
+It does not include application logic: for simplicity, it only executes the problem.

-While running, you can use any BPF tool to investigate performance.
+While lab001 is running, you can use any BPF tool to investigate performance.
 See the References below.
 You will need to run them as root, so `sudo bash` first for a root shell.
 You can also use traditional tools, including top(1), vmstat(1), mpstat(1), iostat(1), and sar(1), provided they do not perturb performance -- this is a (pretend) production system!
 That means strace(1) and tcpdump(8) are forbidden.
 Use BPF equivalents instead.

 When you have finished your analysis, remember to kill the lab001 process.